PikuFuka/CSEL-302-comp/README.md

 **INTRODUCTION**

 Welcome to the comprehensive compilation for CSEL 302, focusing on essential topics such as Linear Regression, Logistic Regression, Data Analysis, and Statistics.
-This curated selection of activities and projects aims to provide a robust foundation in these key areas, enhancing your proficiency and understanding of fundamental concepts in data science and statistical modeling.
+This collection of activities and projects aims to provide a foundation in these key areas, enhancing proficiency and understanding of fundamental concepts in data science and Machine Learning.

 **TABLE OF CONTENT**